Critic's Notebook

 2955 State Highway 360, Grand Prairie

 Forever Young is easily one of the largest record stores in the country.
 You can get overwhelmed by the sheer quantity of records in stock.
-If a record has ever existed, there's a really good chance at least one copy has passed through these doors.
-Open since 1984, the shop moved locations a few times and now has found a home in an 11,000-square-foot building in Grand Prairie.
+If a record has ever existed, there’s a really good chance that at least one copy has passed through these doors.
+Open since 1984, the shop has moved locations a few times and now has found a home in an 11,000-square-foot building in Grand Prairie.
 Not exactly the best spot to find a cheap deal, the shop is well aware of the value of its stock and charges accordingly.
 But if you have not been able to find a particular record anywhere in town and are willing to spend the time digging through a massive inventory, Forever Young is your best option.
 Wanz Dover

 Josey Records